This post may contain affiliate links. Read my full disclosure policy.

 Notes

-Optional Béchamel: So instead of sprinkling the remaining cheese on top (which is totally fine, especially if pressed for time) I’ll make a quick light béchamel sauce to pour over the final layer of butternut puree using the remaining cheese.
+Optional Béchamel: Instead of sprinkling the remaining cheese on top (which is totally fine, especially if pressed for time) make a quick light béchamel sauce to pour over the final layer of butternut puree using the remaining cheese.
 This just gives it a creamier look and feel (compared to the look of melted, grated cheese).
-This is just a personal preference, that makes it look more appealing (from my catering days).
+This is just a personal preference that makes it look more appealing (from my catering days).
 Totally up to you. 😉

-To make the bechemel: heat the oil or butter in a small pot over medium heat.
+To make the bechamel: heat the oil or butter in a small pot over medium heat.
 Add the flour, and toast it for 1-2 minutes.
 Gradually whisk in the milk, whisking out any clumps and browned bits.
-Stir in salt, pepper and cheese, stirring until melted and incoporated.
+Stir in salt, pepper and the cheese reserved for the final layer, stirring until melted and incorporated.

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)